isomerpages/moe-sped-itptoolkit/pages/Developing Outcomes.md

 variant: tiptap
 description: ""
 ---
-<h3><strong>Developing Outcomes: What you Should Avoid</strong></h3>
+<h3><strong>Developing Outcomes: What You Should Avoid</strong></h3>
 <h4><em>1) Embedding the solution in the outcome</em></h4>
 <p>A solution is a resource/item/activity needed to achieve the goal.
 When
-outcomes embed a solution, we restrict options for the student by pre-determining our expectation for him or her.
+outcomes embed a solution, we restrict options for the student by pre-determining our expectation for him/her.
 This undermines the impact and possibilities which could be explored in FEM Step 5.</p>
 <p></p>
 <h4><em>2) Not being specific enough in the outcome</em></h4>